 Step 1: Free In-Home Consultation and Estimate

-A Herman Exterior Homes consultant visits your home, evaluates your existing window and the surrounding structure, discusses your goals and budget, and walks you through your options for style, size, and configuration.
-You'll receive a clear, written estimate — no hidden fees, no pressure.
+A Herman Exterior Homes consultant visits your home, evaluates your existing window and the surrounding wall structure, discusses your goals and budget, and walks you through your options.
+You'll receive a clear, transparent, written estimate — no hidden fees, and absolutely no pressure.

 Step 2: Custom Measurement and Design

-We take precise measurements of your opening and work with you to select the right style (bay or bow), panel configuration, glass package, color, grid pattern, and interior finish.
-Everything is custom-ordered to fit your home exactly.
+We take precise, down-to-the-millimeter measurements of your opening and work with you to select the right style, panel configuration, glass package, frame color, and interior finish.
+Everything is custom-ordered from our premium manufacturers to fit your home's exact footprint.

 Step 3: Structural Prep and Professional Installation